-Take a look around your kitchen.
+Take a look around your kitchen

 Le Creuset cookware can be quite a costly investment.
 So before you go shopping, take a look around your kitchen to determine what type of cookware you need to purchase or replace.
 You may want to start with buying just one piece to see if you enjoy using it.
 An old Teflon pan maybe scratched.
 In such a case, it might be a good idea to replace it.
 Alternatively, it might be a good idea to add a custom piece such as a crepe maker.
 Taking stock of your equipment may help you to cut costs so that you can finally purchase that Le Creuset cookware piece that you have desired.

-Take note of your cooking techniques and styles.
+Take note of your cooking techniques and styles

 To determine which Le Creuset cookware piece to invest in, think about what food items you cook most frequently.
 This will help to influence your choice of cooking materials.
 For instance, if you roast or bake then Le Creuset ceramic cookware is perfect for you.
-However if you sear meat frequently, you may want a wide pan such as a skillet so that you can brown and turn your meat easily.
+However, if you sear meat frequently, you may want a wide pan such as a skillet so that you can brown and turn your meat easily.
 If you prefer to slow cook your food, then a Dutch or French oven may be more appropriate for the job.

-Match your ceramic cookware to the cooktop that you use.
+Match your ceramic cookware to the cooktop that you use

 Before making any purchase, make sure to consider how your new Le Creuset cookware will handle on your cooktop.
 Please remember most pure ceramic cookware including Le Creuset is unsuitable for use on direct heat.
-Emile Henry offer pure ceramics in their flame top lineup that can be used on the stove top.
+Emile Henry offers pure ceramics in their flame top lineup that can be used on the stove top.

 Flat bottomed ceramic pans, which are increasingly popular, may be more appropriate to use for a smooth top range because they are so light.
-However if you have an induction cooktop, you must purchase cookware that has magnetic properties that can allow the cookware to work on the induction then the Le Creuset cast iron range would be ideal.
+However, if you have an induction cooktop, you must purchase cookware that has magnetic properties that can allow the cookware to work on the induction then the Le Creuset cast iron range would be ideal.

-Decide how many pieces you want.
+Decide how many pieces you want

-Consider shopping at a physical location.
+Consider shopping at a physical location

 Since this cookware that will last for generations, it may help to handle the cookware at a physical retailer.
 This will allow you to feel and see how the piece feels in your hand.
 Alternatively, because the manufacturing standards of Le Creuset cookware are high, you can always rely on online purchases.
-All Le Creuset cookware products are high quality, which means that you will rarely encounter any damage or chips upon purchase.
+All Le Creuset cookware products are of high quality, which means that you will rarely encounter any damage or chips upon purchase.
 “Here” you can find out why Le Creuset commands a higher price.
 We really do think it’s with it.